-In 2022, the Central Bank continued its efforts to harmonize the legislation on the TRNC banking sector with the international standards, use the policy instruments in a way to help our country's economic development and protect the rights and interests of depositors.
-In this framework, 5 amendment notifications have been issued by the Bank, based on the power given to the Bank by the Banking Law, Law on International Banking Units, Consumer Loans Law and Law on Financial Leasing, Factoring and Financing Companies and the Prevention of Usury.
+In 2023, the Central Bank continued its efforts to harmonize the legislation on the TRNC banking sector with the international standards, use the policy instruments in a way to help our country's economic development and protect the rights and interests of depositors.
+In this framework, 5 amendment notifications have been issued by the Bank, based on the power given to the Bank by the Banking Law and Consumer Loans Law.